On the spectrum of quasi-periodic Schr\"odinger operators on $\mathbb{Z}^d$ with $C^2$-cosine type potentials: Proof of main Theorem

 Thus $\Theta:=\mathbb{T}\setminus K$ is a set of full measure.
 For the remainder of this section, we fix $\theta \in \Theta$.
 Thus there exists some $N_1$ such that $\theta\notin K_n$ for all $n\geq N_1$.

-To show that $H (\theta)$ satisfies Anderson localization, it suffices by Schnol's Lemma to show that every generalized eigenfunction $\psi$ of $H (\theta)$ that grows at most polynomial bound $ (|\psi (x)|\leq ( 1+\|x\|_1)^d)$ in fact decays exponentially.
-For the remainder of this section, we fix a generalized eigenvalue $E$ and corresponding generalized eigenfunction $\psi$.
+To prove $H (\theta)$ has Anderson localization using Schnol's lemma, it suffices to show that every generalized eigenfunction $\psi$ of $H (\theta)$ that grows at most polynomially (i.e., $ |\psi (x)|\leq ( 1+\|x\|_1)^d$) in fact decays exponentially.
+For the remainder of this section, we fix a generalized eigenvalue $E$ and its generalized eigenfunction $\psi$.